cra88y/infininote/README.md

 This project is hosted on Heroku and the live site with demo is accessible via the hyperlink above.

-It's features include user accounts with secure password hashing, note writing & editing with autosave, markdown editor support, notebooks to categorize your notes, as well as sitewide theming.
+It's features include user accounts with secure password hashing, note writing & editing with autosave, markdown support with editor, notebooks to categorize your notes, as well as sitewide theming.

 # Technologies Used
 - Node.js